samuelandersoncodes/kidomart/README.md

 - Implement data validation and error handling to ensure that the user-provided information is accurate and meets the required criteria.

 - Test the user profile feature thoroughly to ensure its functionality, security, responsiveness and user-friendliness across different devices.

+**EPIC 4 - Product Sorting and Searching**

+**Sprint 6**

+#### Product Sorting functionality

+##### User Story

+As a shopper, I want the ability to sort the list of products by category so that I can easily find products in my preferred category.

+##### Acceptance Criteria

+- The product sorting functionality should enable users to arrange products by category.

+- The product sorting functionality should be responsive and provide users with a seamless experience across different devices and screen sizes.

+##### Tasks

+- Design and implement a user-friendly product sorting interface that allows users to from various categories.

+- Develop a sorting mechanism that rearranges the product list based on the selected category.

+- Integrate a responsive design approach to ensure that the product sorting functionality is user-friendly and responsive on all screen sizes.

+- Conduct comprehensive testing to validate the accuracy and efficiency of the product sorting feature, checking for any potential bugs or performance issues.